RobertBeckebans/RBDOOM-3-BFG_mod_unittests/README.md

 ---

-# Unittests
+# Unit Tests

 Here you will find small example maps which are used for basic engine feature testing.
+All maps will be editable with TrenchBroom.

 ## Welcome to DOOM 3 BFG (hello world) - maps/testmaps/test_box_valve220
 <img src="https://i.imgur.com/UQxTLgW.png" width="384">